-Other than retailers worrying about their inventory selling, retailers are even more concerned in purchasing the right point of sale (POS) system for their store.
+Other than retailers worrying about their inventory selling, retailers are even more concerned about purchasing the right point of sale (POS) system for their store.
 The POS is where the transaction occurs and the POS software is used at checkouts as an electronic cash register.
 The importance of buying the right POS system is crucial because the decision will affect retailers for many years to come.
-Therefore, in order to save time and money, retailers must be fully aware of common mistakes that can be easily avoided in choosing the appropriate POS system.
+Therefore, to save time and money, retailers must be fully aware of common mistakes that can be easily avoided in choosing the appropriate POS system.
 Some of the most common mistakes when purchasing a POS system are:

 1. Not Understanding Your Needs

 First off, your business will need to note every process that is made such as purchasing, receiving, transferring, sales, reporting, and so on.
-You will be able to quickly decide which company will accommodate to your needs when discussing in detail the process of your business with the POS company representative.
+You will be able to quickly decide which company will accommodate your needs when discussing in detail the process of your business with the POS company representative.
 The POS provider can demonstrate how the POS software works with your needs and wants in mind.
-Also if you are new to the POS technology, do not worry!
+Also if you are new to POS technology, do not worry!
 Good POS companies offer consultants to guide you through it all at a relatively good price.